-As a qualified social worker, you will be able to become professionally registered in order to practise in a wide range of social service settings, including health (district health boards and hospitals), child and family services, child protection and justice, youth, mental health, disability services, the probation service and community organisations.
-You might work in direct service with clients, or in policy, research or teaching.
+All social workers practicing in Aotearoa New Zealand require registration.
+As a qualified social worker, you will be eligible to apply to become a registered social worker.
+Registration allows you to practice in a wide range of social services, including health (community and hospitals), child and family services, child protection and justice, mental health, disability services, corrections, Māori and Iwi services and Pasifika services.
+You may also work in policy, research or teaching.

 If you don't have the grades to gain entry to the programme, the University of Auckland offers the one-year, full-time Tertiary Foundation Certificate, with an Education and Social Work pathway.
 New Start and UniBound are also available.
 For more information about the University's full range of preparation programmes, see pg.
-92 and 104.
+94.